hsiangwei0903/Fine-Grained-Object-Recognition/README.md

 # Installation :
 python==3.8 torch>=1.7.0 torchvision>=0.8.1

-# Image data
+# Image dataset
-Image data of the dog breeds in Stanford Dog datasets for training and evaluating was used.
+- Training: Image data of the dog breeds in Stanford Dog datasets for training and evaluating was used.
 The corresponding folders in the Stanford Dogs dataset were used for training.
-We curated 3 custom datasets for testing.
+- Testing: We curated 3 custom datasets for testing.
 The dataset is available at https://drive.google.com/drive/folders/1GbegJxFDZHp0NiN0bq9VngtMXo9Vjaoi?usp=sharing

 # Q1 - WSDAN:
 PyTorch implementation of WS-DAN (Weakly Supervised Data Augmentation Network) for FGVC (Fine-Grained Visual Classification) (Hu et al., "See Better Before Looking Closer: Weakly Supervised Data Augmentation Network for Fine-Grained Visual Classification", arXiv:1901.09891)